Violet Teague: Career

-Teague exhibited regularly at the Paris Salons, including with a portrait of a Colonel Rede in 1897 at the Société des Artistes Français.
+Teague exhibited regularly at the Paris Salons, and her portrait of a Colonel Rede in 1897 at the Société des Artistes Français brought her accolades.

 In 1902 she was appointed to the council of the Victorian Artists Society which published her poem 'A Cloud Fantasy in its journal.

 She was "the first Australian to demonstrate a sustained interest in, and an understanding of Japanese woodblock printmaking".
 Printing from woodblock had a long history in Japan.
 She collaborated in woodcuts with her friend Geraldine Rede, publishing Night Fall in the Ti-Tree together from her Collins Street studio in 1905.
-The 32 page Haiku-style text tells the story of the simple life of bushland rabbits with 16 coloured woodblock illustrations.
+The 32-page Haiku-style text tells the story of the simple life of bushland rabbits with 16 coloured woodblock illustrations.
 This collaborative little book is the first example of coloured woodblock printing in Australia, and also the first Australian artists' book.

 Her painting Boy with a Palette won a silver prize from the Old Salon, Paris when exhibited in 1920, and was later hung at the Royal Academy of Arts, London.

-Following the 1920 Paris Salon, Australian artist Rupert Bunny wrote to Teague, and observed that The Boy with the Pallette was one of the best works in that year's exhibition at the Old Salon.
+Following the 1920 Paris Salon, Australian artist Rupert Bunny wrote to Teague, and observed that The Boy with the Palette was one of the best works in that year's exhibition at the Old Salon.

-One of the most unusual aspects of Teague's oeuvre, one that lacks almost any referents in Australian art, was the creation of altar paintings and banners for Protestant churches.
+One of the most unusual aspects of Teague's oeuvre, one that lacks almost any precedents in Australian art, was the creation of altar paintings and banners for Protestant churches.
 The first was a 1910 commission (now in the Hamilton art gallery) for a church in Wannon, Victoria, where her brother worshipped.
 The frame for the work was designed by her friend, artist Jessie Traill.
 In 1921, Teague exhibited an altar piece (now at St. Paul's Cathedral, Melbourne) for a new church at Kinglake, Victoria, built as a memorial to soldiers who died in World War I. Inscriptions to accompany the picture were again prepared by Traill, and placed on the base of the work.
 The painting was Teague's most prominent work at a solo exhibition held at the Melbourne Athenaeum in 1921.

-In 1933 Teague and her sister Una travelled across the outback by car to visit the Hermannsburg Mission.
+In 1933 Teague, her sister Una and their friend Jessie Traill, travelled across the outback by car to visit the Hermannsburg Mission.
+Teague befriended famed Aboriginal artist Albert Namatjira, who named one of his children after her and accompanied the group on their painting excursions.
 The Mission had recently suffered a drought resulting in the deaths of a third of the Aboriginal population.
-The sisters helped raise more than £2,000 towards a pipeline to help transport water to the Mission.
-She also met famed Aboriginal artist Albert Namatjira, who named one of his children after her.
+In Melbourne the sisters organised and exhibition to raise more than £2,000 towards a pipeline to help transport water to the Mission.
+Works in the exhibition were donated by Traill, Frederick McCubbin, E. Phillips Fox and Hans Heysen.
+The pipeline was laid in 1935 from Kaporilja Springs to the Mission.